gh0stri13y/Gh0st_CSRF/README.md

-# Advanced CSRF Vulnerability Scanner
+# Simple CSRF Vulnerability Scanner

 This tool is designed to scan web applications for potential Cross-Site Request Forgery (CSRF) vulnerabilities.
 It performs web crawling to find forms, evaluates them for CSRF protection, and analyzes security headers to ensure that essential security practices are in place.